Gaussian Pre-Activations in Neural Networks: Myth or Reality?: Propagating pre-activations

 This is why Definitions~\eqref{eqn:def_v} and~\eqref{eqn:def_c} do not depend on $j$, and the crossed terms in $j_1$ and $j_2$ are not worth studying (they are zero). \end{remark}

 \begin{remark} The distributions of $W_{ij}^l$ and $B_{i}^l$ considered by \cite{poole2016exponential} and \cite{schoenholz2016deep} are normal with zero-mean, that is:

 We loosen this assumption in~\eqref{eqn:dist_w} and~\eqref{eqn:dist_b}, where we assume that these random variables are zero-mean with a variance we can control.
-Their theoretical claim remain valid under this broader assumption. \end{remark}
+Their theoretical claim remains valid under this broader assumption. \end{remark}

-\paragraph{Theoretical analysis.} Given two fixed inputs $\mathbf{x}_a$ and $\mathbf{x}_b$, the goal of the EOC theory is to study the propagation of the correlation $c_{ab}^{l}$ of $Z_{j;a}^{l}$ and $Z_{j;b}^{l}$. \cite{poole2016exponential} and \cite{schoenholz2016deep} were the first to: \begin{enumerate} \item build recurrence equations for $(c_{ab}^{l})_l$ of the form: $c_{ab}^{l + 1} = f(c_{ab}^{l})$; \item describe the dynamics of $(c_{ab}^{l})_l$; \item provide a procedure to compute the variance of the weights' and biases' distributions such that $(c_{ab}^{l})_l$ tends to $1$ with a sub-exponential rate (instead of an exponential rate). \end{enumerate}
+\paragraph{Theoretical analysis.} Given two fixed inputs $\mathbf{x}_a$ and $\mathbf{x}_b$, the goal of the EOC theory is to study the propagation of the correlation $c_{ab}^{l}$ of $Z_{j;a}^{l}$ and $Z_{j;b}^{l}$ which goes as follows \citep{poole2016exponential,schoenholz2016deep}: \begin{enumerate} \item build recurrence equations for $(c_{ab}^{l})_l$ of the form: $c_{ab}^{l + 1} = f(c_{ab}^{l})$; \item describe the dynamics of $(c_{ab}^{l})_l$; \item provide a procedure to compute the variance of the weights' and biases' distributions such that $(c_{ab}^{l})_l$ tends to $1$ with a sub-exponential rate (instead of an exponential rate). \end{enumerate}

 \paragraph{Point 1: recurrence equations.} Point~\ref{pt:eoc_1} is achieved by using the Gaussian hypothesis for the pre-activations.
 That is, the distribution of the pre-activations $\mathbf{Z}^{l}$ is assumed to be Gaussian, whatever the layer $l$ and its width $n_l$.
 The recurrence equations define a variance map $\mathcal{V}$ and a correlation map $\mathcal{C}$ as follows: